J. P. Crawford: Draft and minor leagues

 Crawford's 2015 season was cut short by his first significant injury, a torn ligament in his left thumb.
-Playing 104 games, between Clearwater and the Double-A Reading Fightin Phils, he finished his season hitting .288 with six home runs, 42 RBIs, and 12 stolen bases.
+Playing 104 games, between Clearwater and the Double-A Reading Fightin Phils, he finished his season hitting .288 with six home runs, 42 runs batted in (RBIs), and 12 stolen bases.
 Crawford worked to develop power in 2016, but by early 2017, with the Triple-A Lehigh Valley IronPigs, Crawford struggled to hit, batting just .175 with one home run on May 25.
 Crawford returned to form in his next 85 games, posting a .275 batting average and 14 home runs, more than he had in any minor league season.
 On July 26, Crawford hit an inside-the-park grand slam at Coca-Cola Park, finishing with a decoy slide under the tag of Gwinnett catcher David Freitas.

 With Freddy Galvis set as the Phillies' shortstop, Crawford began playing third base for the IronPigs on August 20, in anticipation of a time share with the struggling Maikel Franco.
 In the latter half of 2017, the Phillies had supplemented their major league team with young players including Rhys Hoskins and Jorge Alfaro.
 Phillies manager Pete Mackanin expressed interest in Crawford, hoping the prospect could play regularly in the majors before the end of 2017.